 We also created training videos for maintaining the scanner and capturing photos.
 These videos are both built into the software and are available on our YouTube and Vimeo sites.

-Though the product is still in its early stages, we know that customers and technicians use the videos regularly and have expressed appreciation for them in our post-fingerprint surveys.
+Success!
+Customers and technicians use the videos hundreds of times daily and regularly express appreciation for them in our post-fingerprint surveys.
 Also, technicians who go through this and our other training perform significantly better when taking fingerprints – both reducing the fingerprinting time and improving the quality scores of the fingerprints they capture.